Honda CBR600RR: 2005–2006

-The Honda CBR 400RR Anniversary Edition pays tribute to the legendary CBR line while meeting the demand from countries where mid-range displacement limits apply.
-Inspired by the CBR600RR’s aggressive design and aerodynamics, this special anniversary model retains Honda’s race-bred DNA while introducing a finely tuned 400cc inline-four engine for optimal balance between performance and accessibility.
+The Honda CBR 400RR Anniversary Edition pays tribute to the CBR line while meeting the demand from countries where mid-range displacement limits apply.
+Inspired by the CBR600RR’s design and aerodynamics, this special anniversary model retains Honda’s race-bred DNA while introducing a finely tuned 400cc inline-four engine for optimal balance between performance and accessibility.

 This edition combines the bodywork and styling of the CBR600RR with a lighter chassis and slightly reduced power output, offering the same sharp handling, precision, and Honda reliability that define the CBR legacy.